If you have been in the market for a microphone, it is essential to know what kind of microphone is best for your needs.

-The AKG D12 VR, a modern version of the iconic D12 dynamic mic introduced in the 1950s as a general-purpose mic, quickly gained popularity due to its excellent kick drums and snare drums sound.
+The AKG D12 VR, a modern version of the iconic D12 dynamic mic first introduced in the 1950s, is now a completely new model.
+It’s a great-sounding microphone and has a beautiful kick drum sound.

-The filter switch can be flipped to the left (green) to add a position bass boost to the mid-range scoop.
-This produces deeper music and a more decadent, more saturated kick.
+The filter switch can be flipped to the left (green) to add a bass boost to the mid-range scoop.
+This produces a deeper sound and a more decadent, richer kick.

-The high-end increase is achieved by switching it to the left (blue light), which gives our sound more power, depth, and airiness.
-You can hear more of the live room sound.
+The presence boost is achieved by switching it to the left (blue light), which gives our sound more power, depth, and airiness.
+You can hear more of the live room noise.

 - Passive mode: A solid performer